Neverlow512/OMEGA-T-Research/README.md

 **Executive Summary:**

 In this report, I present **OMEGA-T (Orchestrated Mobile Environment Manipulation Framework - Tinder)**, a proof-of-concept system I designed and built to rigorously evaluate the feasibility of automating user account generation at scale on the iOS platform, using Tinder as a representative target.
 My approach with OMEGA-T uniquely integrates headless UI automation via Appium/XCUITest with sophisticated, programmatically controlled manipulation of the mobile operating environment.
 Key capabilities I implemented include dynamic network proxy configuration leveraging the Shadowrocket application, precision GPS location spoofing via the `locsim` utility, and robust application state isolation using the Crane containerization system, requiring jailbreak instrumentation on the target device.
 The framework is managed through a custom Flask-based web interface I developed, providing command-and-control (C2) capabilities over a Python-based engine that executes the end-to-end Tinder onboarding workflow.
-This process encompasses automated SMS verification using external APIs (SMSPool, DaisySMS), detailed profile construction (including configurable handling of interests, habits, and optional fields like school), multi-photo uploads, and navigation of post-registration prompts.
+This process encompasses automated SMS verification using external APIs (I decided not to provide the names of the providers due to security risks), detailed profile construction (including configurable handling of interests, habits, and optional fields like school), multi-photo uploads, and navigation of post-registration prompts.
 OMEGA-T provides a tangible methodology for assessing the resilience of mobile onboarding flows against automated threats that combine UI interaction with environment control.
 My findings underscore the potential for scaled abuse and serve as crucial groundwork for my subsequent research detailed in *"Breaking the Unbreakable: Analyzing Arkose Labs' CAPTCHA Resilience in iOS Apps"*.
 Recognizing the sensitivity of automation techniques, I deliberately deferred the public dissemination of this OMEGA-T analysis for approximately six months following my initial validation to mitigate potential immediate risks.

 ---